Jafner/Jafner.net/sites/Jafner.dev/content/homelab/monorepo/index.md

 That's more complicated.
 Especially for a non-traditional type of monorepo like mine.
 Wikipedia gives a pretty good summary on its [Monorepo](https://en.wikipedia.org/wiki/Monorepo) page, which I'll summarize briefly here:

 - You can re-use code more easily.
 - You can centralize management of dependencies.
 - You can synchronize work-in-progress across projects very easily.
 - You can refactor code across the entire organization at once.

 A lot of those benefits are specific to collaborative environments where a monolithic shared version control system mitigates patterns of divergent work.
 But I'm just one guy writing mostly scripts and infrastructure-as-code.
 What do I get out of migrating to a monorepo?

 - *Visibility.* A centralized body of work lets me *see everything* at once without pulling 15 repos.
 - *Centralized workflow.* I'm constantly finding ways to improve my workflow.
 If I add a `.pre-commit-config.yaml` file to stop myself from committing secrets, I won't accidentally forget when I work in another repo.
 - *Integration of infrastructure and application.* Most of my work is piles of `docker-compose.yml` files and bash scripts.
 But every once in a while I actually make something worth running.
 By keeping applications and infrastructure in the same repo, I can dramatically simplify CI/CD workflows.

 ## How to migrate to a monorepo
 If you're reading this, you probably know what a monorepo is, and why you might want one.
 Let's get into the juice.

 I broke down the project into **four stages**: *collect, clean, combine, and commit*.
 Let's dig into what each of those mean.

 ### Collect: Grabbing all the pieces
 The first step in this project for me was to make a list of all the repos I wanted to consolidate.
 This included public and private repos, and only repos containing my original work.

 **My list:**
 1. homelab - The various iterations of my homelab configuration repos.
-[Gitea](https://gitea.jafner.tools/Jafner/homelab), [Github (docker_config)](https://github.com/Jafner/docker_config), [Github (wiki)](https://github.com/Jafner/wiki), [Github (cloud_tools)](https://github.com/Jafner/cloud_tools), [Github (self-hosting)](https://github.com/Jafner/self-hosting).
+Gitea(https://gitea.jafner.tools/Jafner/homelab), [Github (docker_config)](https://github.com/Jafner/docker_config), [Github (wiki)](https://github.com/Jafner/wiki), [Github (cloud_tools)](https://github.com/Jafner/cloud_tools), [Github (self-hosting)](https://github.com/Jafner/self-hosting).
 2. Jafner.dev - This blog!
 [Github](https://github.com/Jafner/Jafner.dev).
 3. dotfiles - The two copies of my dotfiles repo.
-[Gitea](https://gitea.jafner.tools/Jafner/dotfiles), [Github](https://github.com/Jafner/dotfiles).
+Gitea(https://gitea.jafner.tools/Jafner/dotfiles), [Github](https://github.com/Jafner/dotfiles).
 4. nvgm - An unlaunched TTRPG blog in the vein of [Angry GM](https://theangrygm.com/), or [SlyFlourish](https://slyflourish.com/).
-[Gitea](https://gitea.jafner.tools/Jafner/nvgm)
+Gitea (https://gitea.jafner.tools/Jafner/nvgm)
 5. pamidi - Bash script to control PulseAudio with a MIDI device.
-[Gitea](https://gitea.jafner.tools/Jafner/pamidi), [Github](https://github.com/Jafner/pamidi)
+Gitea(https://gitea.jafner.tools/Jafner/pamidi), [Github](https://github.com/Jafner/pamidi)
 6. docker-llm-amd - Docker AI stack optimized for my RX 7900XTX.
-[Gitea](https://gitea.jafner.tools/Jafner/docker-llm-amd)
+Gitea(https://gitea.jafner.tools/Jafner/docker-llm-amd)
 7. doradash - Programming practice project, meant to calculate DORA metrics from observability and CD platforms.
-[Gitea](https://gitea.jafner.tools/Jafner/doradash)
+Gitea (https://gitea.jafner.tools/Jafner/doradash)
 8. clip-it-and-ship-it - Programming practice project, meant to provide a Twitch Clips-like video highlighting experience for locally-recorded videos.
-[Gitea (PyClipIt)](https://gitea.jafner.tools/Jafner/PyClipIt), [Github](https://github.com/Jafner/clip-it-and-ship-it).
+Gitea (PyClipIt)(https://gitea.jafner.tools/Jafner/PyClipIt), [Github](https://github.com/Jafner/clip-it-and-ship-it).
 9. razer-bat - Python script to indicate Razer mouse battery level on the wireless dock's RGBs.
 [Github](https://github.com/Jafner/Razer-BatteryLevelRGB)
 10. 5etools-docker - Docker image to make hosting 5eTools a *bit* better.
 [Github](https://github.com/Jafner/5etools-docker)
 11. jafner-homebrew - 5eTools-compatible homebrew files for my original content.
 [Github](https://github.com/Jafner/jafner-homebrew)